WeCanCodeIT/CSlides/src/fundamentals/loops-01/index.md

 - A `while` loop continues to do what you've told it to do *while* some condition continues to be true.

-- Lets go back to our Hello World program, and use loops to make the program more efficient.
+- Let's go back to our Hello World program, and use loops to make the program more efficient.

-- When Spartacus is deciding who will marh to battle, we have to assume there will be more than one soldier.
+- When Spartacus is deciding who will march to battle, we have to assume there will be more than one soldier.

 - Currently, our decision logic only processes one soldier at a time.
-Lets use a while loop to process many soldiers.
+Let's use a while loop to process many soldiers.

 - Before we get started please comment out section twelve of our Hello World program.

 !SLIDE

-- Volnteer time
+- Volunteer time

 - Copy and paste the following code from your Hello World program.